 This comes to teach you that anyone who is appointed as the ruler of the public, even the lightest of the light, is considered equal to the greatest knight, as it says: “And when you come to the priests, the Levites, and the judge, and so forth, you have only the judge in your generation,” and it says, “Say not thou, and so forth” (Tosefta Rosh Hashanah 1:18, p.
 312).

-We shall now summarize the additional elements found in the exegesis in the Tosefta:
+We shall now summarize the additional elements found in the homily in the Tosefta:

-1. The elaboration of the exegesis concerning the reason for the disappearance of the names of the seven elders.
+1. The elaboration of the homily concerning the reason for the disappearance of the names of the seven elders.

 2. The quotation of the verse from Samuel’s farewell speech, including the naming of the great leaders that arose for the People of Israel (Moses and Aaron) together with the minor leaders from the period of the judges.